yhoogstrate/dr-disco/README.md

 ### Step 2: dr-disco fix

 The first step of Dr. Disco is fixing the BAM file.
+This step annotates `SA:i:` and `FI:i` tags and adds read groups used by Dr. Disco.
-Altohugh fixing implies it is broken, the alignment provided by STAR is incompatible with the IGV split view and misses the 'SA:' sam flag.
-In `dr-disco fix` this is solved and allows a user to view discordant reads in IGV in more detail and by using the spit-view.
-For the split view it may be convenient to color the reads by subtype (split or spanning, and how the direction of the break is), as the mate and strand are related and discordant mates are usually shifted a bit with respect to the breakpoint.
-In the fixing steps such annotations are added as read groups.
+Adding these small fixes allows a user to view discordant reads in IGV in more detail and by using the spit-view.
+**Tip:** For the split view it may be convenient to color the reads by subtype (split or spanning, and how the direction of the break is), as the mate and strand are related and discordant mates are usually shifted a bit with respect to the breakpoint.
+In the fixing steps, such annotations are added as read groups.
 Also, this step ensures proper indexing and sorting.
-If you have as input file `<...>.Chimeric.out.bam`, you can generate the fixed bam file with *Dr. Disco* as follows:
+If you have as input file `Chimeric.out.sam`, you can generate the fixed bam file with *Dr. Disco* as follows:

 ```
 Usage: dr-disco fix [OPTIONS] INPUT_ALIGNMENT_FILE OUTPUT_ALIGNMENT_FILE